 Have we truly lost all common sense?
 Do we accept the idea that a man’s life can continue without taking the actions necessary to support that life?
 Is the economic ignorance that underlies the mandatory shutdown of our ability to take self-supporting actions so thorough that we will die without protest?

-On the surface, there appear to be a large number of people that answer the above question in the affirmative Leaving those of us who question and judge a shutdown to be an insane belief in black magic to wonder if recovery is even possible given that both wiser leadership and majority of skeptical individuals is necessary in order to restore a free market economic system.
+On the surface, there appear to be a large number of people that answer the above question in the affirmative.
+That leaves those of us who question and judge a shutdown to be an insane belief in black magic to wonder if recovery is even possible given that both wiser leadership and a majority of skeptical individuals will be necessary in order to restore a free market economic system.

 I actually divide the population into those who assume and those who think.
 Ayn Rand brilliantly summed it up, “The uncontested absurdities of today are the accepted slogans of tomorrow.
 They come to be accepted by degrees, by dint of constant pressure on one side and constant retreat on the other – until one day when they are suddenly declared to be the country’s official ideology.”

 While that describes what will happen when absurdities are accepted, it doesn’t say why they are accepted.
-Really the absurd can only be accepted on faith for a reasoning individual will stumble over the truth by leaving the unproven open to challenges.
+Really the absurd can only be accepted on faith or trust.
+A reasoning individual will stumble over the truth and question the unproven, openly challenging the themes to prove absurd.

-The strength of one’s convictions often appears misguidedly placed on false beliefs rather than those that are true.
+The strength of one’s convictions often appears to others to be misguidedly placed on false beliefs rather than founded on what is true.
 That normal.
 A mind doesn’t need to defend a false challenge for reality will sort things out in the end.
 It is the challenge to an assumption that irritates the soul, for it causes a person to retroactively think where they had blindly accepted that thing previously.
-A challenge to one’s entire belief system if you will, usually the result of accepting that others can think for oneself, the ultimate absurdity.
+A challenge to one’s entire belief system if you will, is usually the result of accepting that others can think for you, the ultimate absurdity.

-A culture, a society, a people act in accordance with the combination of restriction and freedoms they enjoy, a social pendulum that gently swings in an ever-changing tempo.
+A culture, a society, a people act in accordance within an envelope, a balance of both the restrictions and freedoms they enjoy.
+It is in fact, a social pendulum that gently swings in an ever-changing tempo.
 America was built by fierce defenders of freedom.
-The question to end with … does that blood still pump in the hearts of their decedents?
+The question to end with … does wild blood still pump in the hearts of their decedents?